mouaadaassou/aassou.github.io/_posts/2022-11-01-Running-Kubernetes-Cluster-In-Containers-Using-KIND-Part-1.md

 # Running Kubernetes Cluster In Docker Containers Using KIND - Part 1
-Many Companies are using containers to run their application in production, defining boundaries between applications, and enabling the control on app level - you can control the CPU and memory amount to give for each container. but running container in production requires some level of coordination - or speaking technically, we need an orchestrator that control and manage your containers, for example restarting an unhealthy container, scale the number of the instances based on the instance's resource consumption - CPU, RAM, ...
+Many Companies are using containers to run their applications in production, duo to its capabilities to ship and run applications in a portable and a secure way - thanks of Linux Control-Group and namespaces - especially in the era of the microservices architecture, where you divide your big-monolith application into multiple applications, each does one thing, and it does it well. but running containers in production requires some level of coordination - or technically speaking, we need an orchestrator that automate and manage the lifecycle management of containers. example restarting an unhealthy container, scale the number of the instances based on the instance's resource consumption - CPU, RAM, ...

-Kubernetes is the de-facto Container Orchestration Platform - there is also Docker Swarm from the Docker Inc, Mesos, which is - designed for the enterprise, it can run different workloads - stateless apps, stateful apps, cron-jobs, jobs, and much more...
+Kubernetes is the de-facto Container Orchestration Platform designed for the enterprise, it can run different workloads - stateless apps, stateful apps, cron-jobs, jobs, and much more... note that there are other options like Docker Swarm from the Docker Inc, Mesos, ...

 In This Lab, we will use KIND to install and run Kubernetes using Docker Containers - This is why we call it KIND, Kubernetes In Docker.
-I choose Kind, because it is a lightweight tool, unlike minikube which requires installing a hypervisor - VirtualBox, or VMWare - and then launching a single node cluster inside a VM, and also it does not support multi-node cluster.
+I choose Kind, because it is a lightweight tool, unlike minikube which requires installing a hypervisor like VirtualBox, or VMWare, and then launching a single node cluster inside a VM, and also it does not support multi-node cluster.
 > kind is a tool for running local Kubernetes clusters using Docker container “nodes”. kind was primarily designed for testing Kubernetes itself, but may be used for local development or CI - Official Documentation